koitu/dotfiles/README.md

 ---

+**Important:** stow cannot create a symlink if the config files already exist.
+Be sure to delete the default configs before attempting install.

+---

 Stow will by default create symlinks to the parent of your current directory.

 These commands should be excuted in `~/dotfiles` and assume you have cloned this repo to that location.